 Any other groups of pupils or cohorts who have historically had lower attendance than their peers or about whom there is an emerging concern.

-All school attendance data is routinely benchmarked against available local, regional and national data.
+All school attendance data is routinely benchmarked against available local, regional and national data, using the DfE’s View Your Education Data (VYED) portal to access the Monitor Your School Attendance tool.
 Relevant data is routinely shared with pupils, parents, staff teams, governors, the trust, including CAT trustees and the local authority, all with the intention of continuing to improve attendance levels.

 Weekly monitoring and attendance improvement strategies should include: